Peak's Irony -- Success Despite the Sadness

 The concept of "Peak's Irony" is a sharp reminder of the fleeting nature of success and the inevitability of decline.
 It urges us to carefully consider our choices and pursue our visions with determination, or we'll be left with regret and a sense of unfulfilled potential.

 While achieving a peak can be a source of immense satisfaction, it also carries the risk of frustration and idleness, once achieved.
-The fear of never replicating past achievements can hinder growth and prevent us from exploring new avenues for fulfillment and self-discovery.
+The fear of never replicating past achievements can hinder growth and prevent us from exploring new avenues for fulfilment and self-discovery.

 Would we want that, or should we resume being on the move as long as we're alive?